Skip to main content

 # files/multi_region_resources.tf

-# Global resources (created only in main region)
+# Global resources (created only in main region to avoid conflicts)

 resource "aws_iam_role" "application_role" {